dundi126/Sociopedia-mern-application/README.md

 # FullStack Social Media App

-This repository contains the source code for NodeLink a Social Media Application built using the MERN Stack (MongoDB, Express.js, ReactJs, and Node.js).
+This repository contains the source code for Sociopedia a Social Media Application built using the MERN Stack (MongoDB, Express.js, ReactJs, and Node.js).
 This project demonstrates the implementation of a scalable and robust web application that supports user authentication, post creation, and basic social media interactions like commenting and liking.

 🛠 Features